Introduction to Campaigns, Broadcasts, and Transactional Messages

 Campaigns can have two different subjects: people and data.

-A People campaign is a traditional messaging campaign: you trigger the campaign when a person meets certain criteria; they receive messages, attribute updates, etc.
+Most campaigns are traditional messaging campaigns: you trigger the campaign when a person meets certain criteria, they perform an event, etc; they receive messages, attribute updates, etc.

-A Data campaign is based on data from an external source, letting you transform that data, associate it with people—like Zapier or Segment but entirely within Customer.io.
-Because data, not people, is the subject of your campaign, data campaigns don’t typically send messages directly.
+A Webhook-triggered campaign is based on data from an external source, letting you transform that data, associate it with people—like Zapier or Segment but entirely within Customer.io.
+Because data, not people, is the subject of your campaign, webhook-triggered campaigns don’t typically send messages directly.
 Rather, they let you associate data with people—which can trigger subsequent campaigns.
-For more information, see data campaigns.
+For more information, see webhook-triggered campaigns.

 Condition triggered campaigns are triggered the first time a user matches a set of conditions.
 You can set up a series of messages to send, define the timing of the send, and track which users convert after sending.

 Use if… you want people to receive a message series the first time someone matches a set of conditions.
 Great for things like onboarding emails and tutorials, and re-engaging inactive users.